argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 `ngpus`: The number of allocable GPUs on the vnode.
 For an Nvidia A100, this could be one, however, if we enable *Multi Instance GPU (MIG)* mode and use cgroups it could be as high as 7.

+`job`: A job equates to a qsub.
+A set of resources allocated to you for a period of time.
+Your will execute one or more `tasks` on those resources during your job.

+`task`: A single execution on the resources of your job, often an `mpiexec` invocation launched by PALS or PMIx.
+You may run one task or many tasks during your job.
+You may run tasks sequentially or divide your resources up and run several tasks concurrently.
+Also sometimes referred to as *job steps*.

 ## <a name="Quick-Start"></a>Quick Start
 If you are an ALCF user and are familiar with Cobalt, you will find the PBS commands very similar though the options to qsub are quite different.
 Here are the "Big Four" commands you will use:

 1. `qsub` - request resources (generally compute nodes) to run your job and start your script/executable on the head node.
 Here is the minimal qsub allowed at the ALCF:
     * `qsub -A <project> -l select=<# of nodes>,walltime=HH:MM:SS,filesystems=fs1:fs2 <your job script>`
     * The `-A`, `walltime`, and `filesystems` are mandatory.
 You will receive errors if they are not specified.
-    * We automatically add `-k doe` for you, but specifying it explicitly probably wouldn't hurt (streams your output back rather than spooling it and copying it back at the end of the job)
+    * We automatically add `-k doe` for you.
+This streams your output back rather than spooling it and copying it back at the end of the job.
+It probably isn't a bad idea to specify it in your script, but we enforce that option, so if you try and change it, you will get an error.
     * It is highly likely you will also want to add `-l place=scatter` so that each of your chunks (`<# of nodes>`) gets its own vnode.
     * If you want to run an executable rather than a script replace `<your jobs script>` in the example above with `-- <your executable>` (that is dash dash)
     * PBS Documentation: Users Guide, Chapter 2, page UG-11 and Reference Guide Chapter 2, section 2.57, page RG-216